Bushcraft And Survival Uses For The Billy Pot.

 9. Billy pot, pine needle tea.

 For the coffee lovers, there is nothing better than a brew to start the day.
 For something different, try a pine needle tea.
 Boil up some water in the billy tin and let it cool a bit.
 (Too hot of water can kill the vitamin C.) Place a handful pine needles in the billy and let soak.
-Remove the needles and enjoy.
+Remove the pine needles and enjoy.

 Some people will chop up the needles into small pieces, and soak.
 This can help the flavor and vitamins absorption.
 But it takes a little bit more work to strain out the pine needles.